rabbitmq/ra/doc/LOG.md

 To avoid perpetually appending to and ever growing file the WAL periodically "rolls over" to a new file.
-The old file and the mem tables written during the lifetime of that file are passed to the segment writer process that is responsible for flusing the mem tables to per-ra-server specific on disk storage.
-The data is stored in variably sized segments with a fixed number of of log entries.
+The old file and the mem tables written during the lifetime of that file are passed to the segment writer process that is responsible for flushing the mem tables to per-ra-server specific on disk storage.
+The data is stored in variably sized segments with a fixed number of log entries.

 When the segment writer has finished flushing all the mem tables for all the Ra servers that wrote to the WAL file it deletes the WAL file.